-Below are some terms that you may come across as you learn more about organics.
+Below are some terms you may come across as you learn more about organics.

 California Certified Organic Farmers (CCOF)—CCOF is an independent party that was the first to provide certification services to all stages of the organic food chain from farms to processors, restaurants, and retailers.
 CCOF certifies the USDA National Organic Program (NOP) standards and CCOF international standards.